therealnicoroshi/modlist/README.md

 The Fix is to disable this option in BBLS MCM until the Wrath of Nature scripted dialogs and quest is complete.

+Transformations from Wrath of Nature mod will crash the game in first person view.
+Please only transform in 3rd person.

 ### ❗ DO NOT put iron arrows into a container or drop them out of your inventory❗ This might crash the game.
 Vanilla bug without any known workaround.
 Put them in a corpse or sell them instead.

 ### ❗Remember to remove followers from Follower Framework after dismissing from active service.❗Failure to do so may cause the game to crash on carriage or fast travel.